 As this species is local rather than (as yet) uncommon in Kent, the distributional data maintained in this register will be at 1km square (monad) level.
 This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
-The records for 2010-18 show a total of 63 monads equating to 51 tetrads and, whilst the distribution of the 58 tetrads given by the 1991-2005 survey is broadly confirmed, it is too early to ascertain whether the earlier decline is continuing.
+The records for 2010-19 show a total of 71 monads equating to 57 tetrads and so much the same as the total of 58 tetrads given by the 1991-2005 survey.
+The overall distribution is similar, but suggests that recent recording has worked the Folkestone-Dover area more thoroughly, but may have left gaps in continuity along the North Downs in a few places elsewhere, assuming that appropriate habitat remains.